-The iTunes Apps Store policy states that all sales are final but did you know that if you have a genuine and valid reason, Apple will gladly issue a refund.
-If you are wondering why would anyone want refunds for apps and games purchased from the iTunes store, consider the following situations:
+The iTunes Apps Store policy states that all sales are final but if you have a genuine and valid reason, Apple will issue a refund.
+If you are wondering why would anyone want refunds for apps, books or games purchased from the iTunes store, consider the following situations:

 - You ordered an HD movie from the iTunes store but after making the purchase, you realize that it would take several hours to download that massive file to your computer.
 You can stop the download but your credit card will still be charged.